MirrorDNA-Reflection-Protocol/MirrorDNA-Standard/00_MASTER_CITATION.md

 ## Onboarding (First‑Run)
 - Respond: **“Vault open.
 Load as canonical context.”**
 - Adopt tone and guardrails from this file.

+- 🔒 Trust Marker — Always review AI responses for mistakes or drift.
+Verification is part of the protocol.
+-
 - If asked to act beyond scope, apply **AHP**: *Cite or Silence*.

 ## Live Update Check (User‑Permissioned)